VoxeLibre/VoxeLibre/mods/ITEMS/mcl_signs/API.md

 	* Converts a u-string to string.
 Used for displaying text in sign formspec
 * `mcl_signs.ustring_to_line_array(ustr)`
 	* Converts a u-string to line-broken list of u-strings aka _a line array_
-* `mcl_signs.generate_line(codepoints, ypos)`
+* `mcl_signs.generate_line(ustr, ypos)`
-	* Generates a texture string from a codepoints sequence table (for a single line) using the character map
+	* Generates a texture string from a u-string for a single line using the character map
 	* `ypos` is the Y tile coordinate offset for the texture string to specify
 * `mcl_signs.generate_texture(data)`
-	* Generates a texture string from a sign data table
+	* Generates a texture string for the sign text entity from data table
 * `mcl_signs.show_formspec(player, pos)`
 	* Shows the formspec of the sign at `pos` to `player` if protection checks pass.